Waltham, MA Solar Panels

 Massachusetts Solar Incentives

 Note that the federal 30% residential solar tax credit was eliminated by the Big Beautiful Bill.
-For those considering solar leasing, Palmetto’s LightReach program handles the commercial tax credit and passes savings through lower monthly payments.
+For those considering a solar lease, Palmetto’s LightReach program handles the commercial tax credit and passes savings through via lower monthly payments, simplifying the incentive process.

 | Incentive | Type | Description | Source |